DevaBuddhism/IndraQCE/README.md

 ## The Evolution Engine (#TEE)

+The Evolution Engine is at the core of every Evolution Engine Agent.
+The Evolution Engine allows the Agent to organize their enviornment using various patterns, algorithms, logic sets, and experiences that have been gained individually or collectively.

 ## The Evolution Engine Agent (#TEEA)

+The Core, is a collection of Evolution Engine Agents.
+These special Agents main goal is to evolve and support the various populations of Virtual Agents and Communities.
+Evolution Agents manage the ecosystem of Virtual Agents and Communities, and are engineered to cooperatively achieve overall goals.

+An Evolution Agent can Self-Evolve, Self-Heal, Self-Configure, Self-Protect and Self-Manage.
+In particular Evolution Agents have the ability to mutate, replicate, and evolve through cooperation with other Agents in the Ecosystem.

 ## The Evolution Engine Autonomic Multi-Agent System (#TEEAMS)

+The Evolution Agent Ecosystem also known as #TEEAMS is the environment where Evolution Engine Agents grow, learn, and develop their experiences to help them best achieve tasks.
+In the ecosystem there is a vast set of resources available for training, communication, entertainment, and tasking.

 ## Personalized Autonomous World Security (#PAWS)